spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm.md

 # Overview

-With Palette’s VM Management feature, you can run and manage Virtual Machines (VMs) alongside containerized applications.
+Palette’s VM Management solution allows you to run and manage Virtual Machines (VMs) alongside containerized applications.

-You can create a new VM three different ways:
+There are three ways you can create a new VM:

 <br />